NREL/SOEP-QSS/README.md

 * Integration and quantization are handled internally to avoid the cost of calls to other objects and passing of data packets between them.
 * Holds the iterator of its entry in the event queue to save one _O_( log N ) lookup.
 * Supports mix of different QSS method variables in the same model.
-* Flags whether its derivative depends on its own value (self-observer) and uses that for efficiency:
-  * If not a self-observer the continuous representation trajectory doesn't change at requantization events.
-While the continuous representation could be advanced to re-sync segment start times with the requantized representation some efficiency is gained by not doing so.
-There are different precision impacts of each approach but with bulletproofing against small negative time steps due to finite precision there is probably no benefit to shifting the continuous representation when the trajectory doesn't change.
-* Handles self-observer continuous representation updates specially instead of as part of general observer updates for efficiency:
-  * Assigns continuous representation coefficients from the corresponding quantized representation during requantization instead of recomputing them.
-* Input variable classes fit under the Variable hierarchy so that they can be processed along with QSS state variables.
+* Input, zero-crossing, and other non-continuous-state variable classes fit under the Variable hierarchy so that they can be processed along with QSS continuous-state variables.
-* FMU variables that work through the FMI 2.0 API to get derivatives.
+* Variables use the FMI 2.0 API to get derivatives.

 ### Time Steps